surifirstpin/biplus_documentation/version.3/Visualisation Types and Settings.md

 ### Hide Pivot

-To hide the first or last column field values in visualization, Select hide first or hide last check box in Data section.
-To carry out this function you need to derive a expression in calculated column.
+To hide the first or last column field values in visualization, Select hide first or hide last check box in Data section, to carry out this function you need to derive a expression in calculated column.

-For Example : Apply substraction for OrderValue_Sum and derive the exptression in calculated column as follow;
+**For Example** : Apply subtraction for OrderValue_Sum and derive the expression in calculated column as follow;

 ```
 pivot_offset(#{ROOT.BI_DELIVERYREPORT.sum_ORDERVALUE} ,0,-1)